THE PHILIPPINES

 Where to Stay: Panglao

-The Panglao area really does offers a wide range of accommodation options, from dedicated dive resorts with in-house gear and guides to more traditional hotels and guesthouses.
-Whether you're traveling on a budget or looking for comfort, there are choices to match every price point.
+The Panglao area offers a wide range of accommodation options, from dedicated dive resorts with in-house equipment and guides to traditional hotels and guesthouses.
+Whether you’re travelling on a budget or looking for added comfort, there are options to suit most preferences and price points.

-When choosing accommodation in Panglao, consider how close it is to your dive operator.
-If you're planning to dive daily or take a course, staying far from the shop can quickly become inconvenient.
-With a bit of planning, you can book a place nearby or stay at a dedicated dive resort to make things easier.
+When choosing where to stay in Panglao, proximity to your dive operator is worth considering.
+If you plan to dive regularly or take a course, staying far from the dive shop can quickly become inconvenient.
+With a little planning, you can book accommodation nearby or opt for a dedicated dive resort to simplify logistics.

 Alona Beach: A lively stretch with beachfront hotels, easy access to dive shops, and vibrant nightlife.